chauff/IN4325/reviewForm.md

 Submit your review either in plain text or PDF format on Brightspace.

-We aim to provide feedback on the reviews within 1 week's time.
+We aim to provide feedback on the reviews within at most two weeks' time.

 Reviews are due a week after the lecture they accompany takes place.